+5

+Common stock being offered by:

 Our company 3,000,000 shares

 The selling stockholders 1,130,000 shares

 Total 4,130,000 shares

 Common stock to be outstanding after this offering 19,227,127 shares (1)

-indebtedness, some of which was used to fund the acquisitions of Construction Metals and Air Vent, and for general corporate purposes.
+Use of proceeds We will use the net proceeds to repay a portion of our outstanding bank indebtedness, some of which was used to fund the acquisitions of Construction Metals, Air Vent and our membership interest in Gibraltar DFC Strip Steel and for general corporate purposes.
 We will not receive any proceeds from shares sold by the selling stockholders.
 See "Use of Proceeds."

+Nasdaq National Market symbol ROCK